An Introduction to Flow Matching and Diffusion Models: Flow Matching

-As we learned, we want the neural network $u_t^\theta$ to equal the marginal vector field $\uref_t$.
-In other words, we would like to find parameters $\theta$ so that $u_t^\theta\approx \uref_t$.
+Now, we are ready to describe the training algorithm.
+The goal of flow matching is to train the neural network $u_t^\theta$ such that it equals the marginal vector field $\uref_t$.
+If this holds, we know that the endpoints $X_1\sim \pdata$ have the desired distribution by \cref{thm:marginalization_trick}.
 In the following, we denote by $\text{Unif}=\text{Unif}_{[0,1]}$ the uniform distribution on the interval $[0,1]$, and by $\mathbb{E}$ the expected value of a random variable.
 An intuitive way of obtaining $u_t^\theta\approx \uref_t$ is to use a mean-squared error, i.e. to use the \themebf{flow matching loss} defined as where $p_t(x)=\int p_t(x|z)\pdata(z) \dd z$ is the marginal probability path and in $(i)$ we used the sampling procedure given by \cref{eq:marginal_prob_path}.
 Intuitively, this loss says: First, draw a random time $t \in [0,1]$.
 Second, draw a random point $z$ from our data set, sample from $p_t(\cdot|z)$ (e.g., by adding some noise), and compute $u_t^\theta(x)$.
 Finally, compute the mean-squared error between the output of our neural network and the marginal vector field $\uref_t(x)$.
 Unfortunately, we are \textit{not} done here.
-While we do know the formula for $\uref_t$ by \cref{thm:marginalization_trick}

-we cannot compute it efficiently because the above integral is intractable.
+While we do know the formula for $\uref_t$ by \cref{thm:marginalization_trick}, we cannot compute it efficiently as the integral is intractable.
 Instead, we will exploit the fact that the \themebf{conditional} velocity field $\uref_t(x|z)$ is tractable.
 To do so, let us define the \themebf{conditional flow matching loss}

 Note the difference to \cref{eq:marginal_loss_function}: we use the conditional vector field $\uref_t(x|z)$ instead of the marginal vector $\uref_t(x)$.
 As we have an analytical formula for $\uref_t(x|z)$, we can minimize the above loss easily.
 But wait, what sense does it make to regress against the conditional vector field if it's the marginal vector field we care about?
 As it turns out, by \themeit{explicitly} regressing against the tractable, conditional vector field, we are \themeit{implicitly} regressing against the intractable, marginal vector field.
 The next result makes this intuition precise.